BlueGranite/Microsoft-R-Resources/README.md

 ###[Power BI](https://github.com/BlueGranite/Microsoft-R-Resources/blob/master/power-bi/Tutorial.md)

-In order to view the demo, you will need:
+In order to view the tutorial, you will need:

 - Microsoft Power BI Desktop